Idempotency and on-chain outcome

 * `*.recalled` for operator-authorized compliance recall.

+Dedupe every delivery by the `webhook-id` header.
+Correlate webhook events back to the originating API call with `event.request.idempotency_key` when that value is present.
 If a later retracted or recalled event names an earlier event through `supersedes`, treat the later event as authoritative over the cached DAPI response.

 ## Retract and recall handling [#retract-and-recall-handling]

 When a `*.retracted` event arrives, mark the superseded event as no longer valid and reverse any external side effects that assumed finality.
-When a `*.recalled` event arrives, apply the recall even if the original delivery failed or is unknown to your system; unknown `supersedes` references should be ignored after audit logging.
+When a `*.recalled` event arrives, apply the recall even if the original delivery failed or is unknown to your system.
+Unknown `supersedes` references should be ignored after audit logging.

-Keep this [retract and recall handling](#retract-and-recall-handling) branch close to your idempotency correlation code so cached DAPI responses cannot mask later chain outcomes.
+If both retraction and recall apply to the same original event, recall wins.
+Your consumer should keep the recall as the final superseding signal.
+Keep this [retract and recall handling](#retract-and-recall-handling) branch close to your idempotency correlation code.
+Cached DAPI responses must not mask later chain outcomes.

 ## Typed SDK supersedes accessor [#typed-sdk-supersedes-accessor]